 What happens to my transfers after the free hit chip is activated?

 If you’ve already made transfers for the upcoming gameweek, and you then activate the free hit chip, those will just be included within your free hit squad.
-If you’ve taken any hits prior to activating the chip, the points will be restored.
+If you’ve taken any hits prior to activating the chip, they will be removed and you won’t be docked any points for that gameweek.

 Do saved transfers carry over after playing the free hit?